Hino da Carta

 The Hymno da Carta (Hymn of the Charter, modern Portuguese spelling: Hino da Carta) was officially proclaimed the national anthem of the Kingdom of Portugal in May 1834.
-It was composed by D. Pedro IV, King Pedro IV of Portugal (also Emperor Pedro I of Brazil).
-"Carta" stands for the Constitutional Charter which Peter IV granted to Portugal.
+It was composed by King Pedro IV of Portugal.
+"Carta" stands for the Constitutional Charter which Pedro IV granted to Portugal.
 The anthem remained officially in place until 19 July 1911, nine months after Portugal became a republic, and was replaced by A Portuguesa.